replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-hostpath.md

 ## Configure Host Path Storage in Air Gapped Environments

-The `velero configure-hostpath` CLI command can be used to configure NFS in air gapped environments.
+The kots CLI can be used to configure host path storage in air gapped environments.

 To configure host path storage in an air gapped environment, run the following command: